Skip to main content

 Also known as: diagonal dink, crosscourt dink

-A cross-court dink is a soft shot hit diagonally over the lowest, widest part of the net, giving the dinker the largest margin for error and the best angle to pull an opponent off the court.
+A cross-court dink is a soft shot played diagonally over the lowest part of the net.
+This gives the hitter the largest margin for error and the best angle for pulling an opponent sideways.

-The net is roughly two inches lower at the center strap than at the sidelines, and the diagonal distance from corner to corner is longer than a straight-ahead path.
-Cross-court dinking exploits both facts at once: more net clearance margin and more real estate to work with.
-That combination is why most dink rallies in doubles settle into a cross-court pattern between the same two players — it is simply the higher-percentage shot.
+The net is roughly two inches lower at the center strap than at the sidelines.
+The diagonal distance from corner to corner is longer than a straight-ahead path.
+The diagonal exploits two facts at once: more clearance over the tape and more ground to land in.
+That combination is why most soft exchanges in doubles settle into a diagonal between the same two players — it is simply the higher-percentage option.

-Cross-court dinking also has a tactical payoff beyond safety.
-Angling a dink sharply crosscourt can pull an opponent laterally off the kitchen line, opening the middle or the line behind them for a follow-up shot.
-The steeper the angle, the more court the receiving player has to cover to get back in position, which is why advanced players work to widen their cross-court angle over the course of a rally rather than just repeating the same dink.
+There is a tactical payoff beyond safety.
+Angling one sharply can pull an opponent sideways off the kitchen line, opening the middle or the line behind them.
+The steeper the angle, the more ground the receiver must recover.
+This is why advanced players widen it progressively through a rally rather than repeating the same shot.

-The tradeoff is that a cross-court dink hit down the line instead exposes the shot to more net height and less margin, so most players default cross-court until a genuine opportunity to change direction appears.
-Recognizing when to break the cross-court pattern — rather than dinking crosscourt out of habit — is what separates a rehearsed rally from a tactical one.
+Redirecting straight ahead means a higher net and less margin, so most players stay on the diagonal until a genuine chance to change direction appears.
+Recognising when to break that pattern, rather than staying on it out of habit, is what separates a rehearsed exchange from a tactical one.

-Two players settle into a cross-court dink exchange along the same diagonal, each shot clearing the net by a few inches near the center strap.
+Two players settle into an exchange along the same diagonal, each shot clearing the tape by a few inches near the centre strap.

 Why it matters